gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 *Crunch!*
-Just as the bot started to stand, the river drove a corner of the solar panel it had pushed upstream into its back.
+Just as the bot started to stand, the solar panel it had pushed upstream hit it in the back.
 There was a bright flash and a sizzling sound.
 The bot froze and toppled over.